KrisZhongLunLi/CHGNet-based-MC-sampling-toolkit/README.md

 > The program allows you to set two convergence conditions to more strictly optimize the selected structures after the 1st stage of screening.

 ![Logo](./Diagram/Scheme.png)

+**☐ Mechanical properties**
+> IBRION: 71 or 73

+> Calculates the elasticity tensor and solves for mechanical properties such as Young's modulus and bulk modulus.
+> It also outputs acoustic properties.
+> The optimization algorithm is the same as that in the optimization section.

+**☐ Nudged Elastic Band (NEB)**
+> IBRION: 80 or 83

+> Solve the transition state problem using known initial and final structures and a series of related images.
+> The number of images required is high and it is suitable for paths with multiple transition states.
+> Use the steepest descent (SD) (80) or the fast inertial relaxation engine (FIRE) (83) algorithm.

+**☐ Climbing-Image Nudged Elastic Band (CI-NEB)**
+> IBRION: 90 or 93

+> Similar to NEB, except that the energy peak continues to climb.
+> If convergence is achieved, the system automatically performs phonon calculations for the transition state.
+> It requires fewer images and is recommended for single transition state paths.
+> Use the steepest descent (SD) (90) or the fast inertial relaxation engine (FIRE) (93) algorithm.

 <br>
 <br>